TBarnhart2/DnD/content/Campaign Session Plans/Session 1.1.md

 Cut HP to 80 and AC to 14
 Remove magic damage immunity
 Prof Bonus +2
-No Slam
-SLAM - +8 to hit, 2d6+2 Blud Damage
+SLAM - +8 to hit, 2d8+3 Blud Damage
 If a creature is hit by slam twice in 1 round, it is grappled (DC 13) and effected by ***Smother*** _**Smother.**_ The golem smothers a Medium or smaller creature [grappled](https://www.dandwiki.com/wiki/5e_SRD:Conditions#Grappled "5e SRD:Conditions") by it.
 The smothered target is [restrained](https://www.dandwiki.com/wiki/5e_SRD:Conditions#Restrained "5e SRD:Conditions"), [blinded](https://www.dandwiki.com/wiki/5e_SRD:Conditions#Blinded "5e SRD:Conditions"), and unable to breathe, and it must succeed on a DC 13 [Constitution](https://www.dandwiki.com/wiki/5e_SRD:Constitution "5e SRD:Constitution") [saving throw](https://www.dandwiki.com/wiki/5e_SRD:Saving_Throw "5e SRD:Saving Throw") at the start of each of the golem's turns or take 10 (2d6 + 3) bludgeoning damage.
 If the golem moves, the smothered target moves with it.
 The golem can have only one creature smothered at a time.